 It has been a great week to explore the latest in architectural and commercial lighting at the Javits Center, New York.
 If you haven’t already, take these 7 steps to get even more out of your LightFair experience.

 Immersive conference workshops were in full swing May 21 & 22 allowing attendees dedicated time for continuing education.
 The trade show doors opened at 10 am on May 23.
-If you missed Day 1 of the trade show or want to revisit your experience, watch this video:
+Watch this video for a recap of Day 1 of the trade show:

 300+ exhibitors were ready to welcome and greet thousands of attendees as they walked through the doors to explore the latest tools, products and solutions for their projects.
 The anticipation, energy and excitement in the show floor air was palpable.